AnggaConni/Learn_SQL/README.md

 # SQL Academy: Master SQL from Zero to Hero

-SQL Academy adalah platform pembelajaran SQL interaktif berbasis browser yang dirancang untuk menghapus hambatan belajar.
-Tanpa server, tanpa login, dan 100% gratis selamanya.
+SQL Academy is an interactive, browser-based SQL learning platform designed to remove learning barriers.
+No server, no login, and 100% free forever.

-"Bahasa data tidak seharusnya dibatasi oleh biaya atau kendala bahasa.
-SQL untuk semua orang."
+"The language of data should not be restricted by cost or language barriers.
+SQL for everyone."

-🌟 Kenapa SQL Academy Berbeda?
+🌟 Why SQL Academy?

-Sebagian besar platform belajar SQL yang bagus terkunci di balik paywall atau mengharuskan instalasi database yang rumit.
-SQL Academy mengubah itu:
+Most high-quality SQL learning platforms are locked behind a paywall or require complex database installations.
+SQL Academy changes that:

-✅ Full Interactive: Tulis dan jalankan query SQL sungguhan langsung di browser.
+✅ Fully Interactive: Write and execute real SQL queries directly in your browser.

-✅ Real-Time Visual Feedback: Lihat perbandingan database sumber dan hasil query secara berdampingan.
+✅ Real-Time Visual Feedback: View the source database and your query results side-by-side.

-✅ Bilingual Support (ID/EN): Kurikulum lengkap tersedia dalam Bahasa Indonesia dan Inggris.
+✅ Bilingual Support (ID/EN): The entire curriculum is available in both Indonesian and English.

-✅ Gamified Progression: 35 level tantangan yang dibagi ke dalam 10 "Dunia" (Worlds).
+✅ Gamified Progression: 35 challenging levels divided into 10 "Worlds."

-✅ Smart Logic: Mencegah kesalahan fatal (seperti UPDATE tanpa WHERE) dengan peringatan edukatif.
+✅ Smart Logic: Prevents fatal mistakes (like UPDATE without WHERE) with educational warnings.

-✅ 100% Client-Side: Berjalan menggunakan AlaSQL dan Tailwind CSS.
-Ringan dan cepat.
+✅ 100% Client-Side: Runs using AlaSQL and Tailwind CSS.
+Lightweight and fast.

-✅ Offline Ready: Bisa diunduh dan dijalankan tanpa koneksi internet sama sekali.
+✅ Offline Ready: Can be downloaded and run without any internet connection.

-🗺️ Kurikulum (The 10 Worlds)
+🗺️ Curriculum (The 10 Worlds)

-Aplikasi ini membimbing kamu dari nol hingga tingkat Grandmaster:
+This app guides you from zero to a Grandmaster level:

-World 1: The Reader - Dasar-dasar SELECT dan pengambilan kolom.
+World 1: The Reader - SELECT basics and column retrieval.

-World 2: The Filter - Logika penyaringan menggunakan WHERE, AND, OR, LIKE, dan BETWEEN.
+World 2: The Filter - Filtering logic using WHERE, AND, OR, LIKE, and BETWEEN.

-World 3: The Manager - Operasi CRUD (INSERT, UPDATE, DELETE) dan manajemen risiko.
+World 3: The Manager - CRUD operations (INSERT, UPDATE, DELETE) and risk management.

-World 4: The Analyst - Fungsi agregasi seperti COUNT, SUM, AVG, dan GROUP BY.
+World 4: The Analyst - Aggregation functions like COUNT, SUM, AVG, and GROUP BY.

-World 5: The Architect - Menggabungkan tabel dengan INNER JOIN dan LEFT JOIN.
+World 5: The Architect - Joining tables with INNER JOIN and LEFT JOIN.

-World 6: The Nested - Menguasai Subqueries (query di dalam query).
+World 6: The Nested - Mastering Subqueries (queries within queries).

-World 7: The Modernist - Menulis query rapi dengan CTE (WITH clause).
+World 7: The Modernist - Writing clean queries with CTEs (WITH clause).

-World 8: The Genius - Kekuatan tingkat tinggi dengan Window Functions (RANK, OVER, PARTITION BY).
+World 8: The Genius - High-level power with Window Functions (RANK, OVER, PARTITION BY).

-World 9: The Optimizer - Dasar performa dengan DISTINCT dan LIMIT.
+World 9: The Optimizer - Performance basics with DISTINCT and LIMIT.

-World 10: The Grandmaster - Logika kompleks dengan CASE WHEN, HAVING, dan pengolahan string.
+World 10: The Grandmaster - Complex logic with CASE WHEN, HAVING, and string processing.

-🛠️ Teknologi yang Digunakan
+🛠️ Built With

-Proyek ini adalah bukti kekuatan kolaborasi Satu Manusia + Multi-AI:
+This project is a testament to the power of One Human + Multi-AI collaboration:

-🧠 GPT: Desain konsep pembelajaran.
+🧠 GPT: Learning concept design.

-♊ Gemini: Arsitektur kode dan pengembangan aplikasi.
+♊ Gemini: Code architecture and application development.

-🎨 Claude: Struktur kurikulum dan penyempurnaan UI.
+🎨 Claude: Curriculum structure and UI refinement.

-⚡ AlaSQL: Engine database SQL berbasis JavaScript.
+⚡ AlaSQL: JavaScript-based SQL database engine.

-🌊 Tailwind CSS: Desain antarmuka modern dan responsif.
+🌊 Tailwind CSS: Modern and responsive interface design.

-🚀 Cara Menggunakan
+🚀 How to Use

-Jalankan Secara Online
+Run Online

-Cukup buka tautan berikut di browser kamu:
+Simply open the following link in your browser:
 🔗 https://anggaconni.github.io/Learn_SQL/

-Jalankan Secara Offline (Cara Download)
+Run Offline (How to Download)

-Kamu bisa memiliki aplikasi ini secara pribadi:
+You can own this application personally:

-Buka tautan di atas.
+Open the link above.

-Klik kanan di mana saja pada halaman.
+Right-click anywhere on the page.

-Pilih "Save As..."
-(Simpan Sebagai...).
+Select "Save As..."

-Pilih format "Webpage, HTML Only".
+Choose the format "Webpage, HTML Only".

-Selesai!
-Klik dua kali file tersebut kapan saja untuk belajar tanpa internet.
+Done!
+Double-click the file anytime to learn without internet.

-📈 AI Roadmap (Untuk Pengembang AI Selanjutnya)
+📈 AI Roadmap (For Future AI Developers)

-Proyek ini didesain untuk terus berkembang.
-Jika Anda adalah AI yang diminta untuk memperbarui aplikasi ini, berikut adalah prioritas pengembangan selanjutnya:
+This project is designed to evolve.
+If you are an AI tasked with updating this app, here are the next development priorities:

 [ ] World 11: Schema Design (CREATE TABLE, ALTER, DROP).

 [ ] World 12: Constraints (PRIMARY KEY, FOREIGN KEY, NOT NULL).

-[ ] World 13: Advanced Wizardry (Pengolahan JSON dalam SQL & Recursive CTEs).
+[ ] World 13: Advanced Wizardry (JSON processing in SQL & Recursive CTEs).

-📄 Lisensi
+📄 License

-Proyek ini dirilis di bawah Lisensi MIT.
-Bebas digunakan, dipelajari, dan disebarluaskan untuk kemajuan literasi data global.
+This project is released under the MIT License.
+Free to use, study, and distribute for the advancement of global data literacy.

-Dibuat dengan ❤️ untuk komunitas data.
+Made with ❤️ for the data community.
 Happy Querying!